-This question is often asked to evaluate whether you understand the critical requirements for the position and have the desired technical skills.
+This data engineer interview question is often asked to evaluate whether you understand the critical requirements for the position and have the desired technical skills.
 In your answer, accurately mention the names of frameworks along with your level of experience with each.

 You can list all of the technical applications like SQL, Hadoop, Python, and more, along with your proficiency level in each.
 You can also state the frameworks which want to learn more about if given the opportunity.